9 area youth begin in new Police Explorers Program

 As two participants in Enid Police Department’s newest Police Explorers Program, which began Wednesday, the two high schoolers have the opportunity to do just that.

-The nine Explorers, ranging in ages from 14 to 20, will be able to do things such as ride along with EPD officers on their vehicles; learn how to collect evidence and all of the law enforcement policies; participate in firearms training; assist with traffic control at various Enid events; and more.
+The nine Explorers, ranging in ages from 14 to 20, will be able to do things such as ride along with EPD officers on their vehicles, learn how to collect evidence and all of the law enforcement policies, participate in firearms training and assist with traffic control at various Enid events.

 “I want to learn everything you really need to know to be a police officer,” said 15-year-old Morgaridge.